Pickra/user-directory/supplemental-readmes/architecture.md

 ### Needs State Management Examples
 - When the app loads; data needs to be fetched, added to state and displayed in the UI.
-- When a user clicks the "next" button, user data added to state and displayed in the UI.
+- When a user clicks the "next" button, user data is added to state and displayed in the UI.